Curriculum Development and Revision

 New Academic Programs

 New certificate (Form 2C), undergraduate (Forms 1A, 2A), and graduate (Form 1B, 2B) programs also use the appropriate SUNY forms and follow the approval processes outlined above.
-Helpful information for new program proposals is available in SUNY’s Guide to Academic Program Planning and on SUNY’s Links to Online Resources site.
+Helpful information for new program/major proposals is available in SUNY’s Guide to Academic Program Planning and on SUNY’s Links to Online Resources site.